 25. Consumer Medical Records

 25.1.
 Medical Records: PROVIDER shall prepare and maintain complete and accurate medical records for all consumers receiving Services.
-The medical records shall contain such information as may be required by the PAYOR, MDHHS and any other state or federal agency with jurisdiction over delivery of Services contemplated under this Agreement.
-The PAYOR shall supply PROVIDER with copies of its clinical protocols and PROVIDER must use the protocols in planning and providing treatment to consumers.
+The medical records shall contain such information as may be required by the PAYOR, MDHHS and any other state or federal agency with jurisdiction over delivery of Services contemplated under this Agreement. .

 25.2.
 Retention of Medical Records: Unless a longer period applies under Michigan law, PROVIDER shall retain all consumer medical records in accordance with the Department of Technology, Management and Budget Retention Schedule (General Schedule #20 of 2007), regardless of any change in ownership or termination of Service for any reason.
 The provisions of this Section shall survive the expiration or termination of this Agreement, regardless of cause.